dmcneary/clicky-game/README.md

 ![screenshot](./screen.PNG)

 #### Installation
-(not: this will install a development build on your local machine)
+(note: this will install a development build on your local machine)
 1. Clone this Git repository to any directory
 2. From your terminal, navigate to the directory above & type cd clicky-game